mudj1920/Finetuning-DistilBERT-for-Sentiment-Classification/README.md

-# Sentiment Analysis on SST-2 Using DistilBERT
+# Finetuning DistilBERT for sentiment classification

 ## Overview
 This project focuses on performing sentiment classification on the SST-2 dataset using the DistilBERT model.
 The objective is to accurately classify text snippets into positive or negative categories based on their sentiment.